20. Bianchi Overborrowing Model#

 print("Computing decentralized solution.")

-print(f"Computed decentralized equilibrium in {diff_d_with_compile} seconds")
+print(f"Computed decentralized equilibrium in {diff} seconds")

 Computing decentralized solution.